Loomi-me/hydrogen-reference-project/README.md

 <img alt="img_5.png"  src="readme_assets/img_5.png" width="700"/>

-### Notify visually when a pdp is loaded with its specific info and also when a variant is selected
+### Notify visually when a pdp is loaded with its specific product and also when a variant is selected

 - `app/routes/products.$handle.jsx`